-- The relationship between the cloud service provider (CSP) and the cloud service consumer (CSC), and their respective responsibilities. - The consolidation of multiple administrative interfaces. - The exposure of these interfaces to the Internet in public cloud environments.
+- The relationship between the CSP and the CSC, and their respective responsibilities. - The consolidation of multiple administrative interfaces. - The exposure of these interfaces to the Internet in public cloud environments.

 This domain focuses primarily on IAM between an organization and cloud providers or between cloud providers and services.
-It does not discuss all the aspects of managing IAM within a cloud application, such as the internal IAM for an enterprise application running on Infrastructure as a Service (laaS).
+It does not discuss all the aspects of managing IAM within a cloud application, such as the internal IAM for an enterprise application running on IaaS.

-- Define Identity Federation and its role in authentication. - Differentiate between IAM policy types for cloud environments. - Identify the key components of Identity and Access Management (IAM). - Manage customer identities effectively in cloud applications.
+- Define Identity federation and its role in authentication. - Differentiate between IAM policy types for cloud environments. - Identify the key components of Identity and Access Management (IAM). - Manage customer identities effectively in cloud applications.